jasonbayton/11ty/_src/android/android-enterprise-faq/android-17-enterprise-features.md

 ### App and platform behaviour changes

+- **Desktop windowing in kiosk mode** - devices in kiosk (lock task) mode are limited to display mirroring when connected to an external display.
+The extended desktop windowing mode available on non-kiosk devices does not apply; kiosk devices mirror the internal display only
 - **Large screen orientation mandatory** - Android 17 removes the opt-out for fixed orientation on displays 600dp or wider (introduced as optional in Android 16).
 All apps targeting API 37 must support free-form orientation on large screens
 - **SMS OTP three-hour delay** - programmatic access to SMS messages containing OTPs is delayed by three hours for most apps.
 Apps using [SMS Retriever API](https://developers.google.com/identity/sms-retriever/overview) are unaffected.
 This applies to all apps on Android 17 regardless of target API
 - **Cleartext traffic changes** - `android:usesCleartextTraffic` is planned for deprecation in a future release.
 Apps targeting API 37 default to blocking cleartext traffic; those relying on HTTP should migrate to network security configuration